Can I do Pole and Aerial Fitness?

 How flexible or fit do I need to be to take a class?

-Because of the variety of exercise, and the experience of our instructors, you do not have to have a certain fitness or flexibility level to join in.
-We will work with you and your body’s abilities to make sure that you feel successful no matter what.
+Because of the variety of exercise and the experience of our instructors, you do not have to have a certain fitness or flexibility level to join in.
+We will work with you and your body’s abilities to make sure you feel successful no matter what.
 Be conscious when you are just starting out that everything takes time.
 Do not be discouraged if you don’t see results quickly.
-When Lauren started out 3 years ago she could barely touch her knees when reaching for the ground, and it took 2 years to be able to touch the floor!
+When Lauren started out in 2011 she could barely touch her knees when reaching for the ground, and it took 2 years to be able to touch the floor!
 Keep trying and you will get there.

 Is the equipment strong enough for me?